Chasewb91/Chasewb91/README.md

 - 👋 Hi, I’m @Chasewb91
-- 👀 I’m interested in sever management
+- 👀 I’m interested in linux systems, server management, and productivity.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, studying general IT at WGU, and figuring out this thing called vim...
-- 💞️ I’m looking to collaborate on discord bots :)
+- 💞️ I’m looking to collaborate on open source projects.
 - 📫 How to reach me ... chasewb91 @ icloud.com

 <!---